Forien/foundryvtt-forien-easy-polls/README.md

 Forien's Easy Polls is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).
+This work is licensed under Foundry Virtual Tabletop [EULA - Limited License for Package Development from March 2, 2023](https://foundryvtt.com/article/license/).